If you’ve ever traveled abroad be it for vacation, work or as a study-abroad experience, you’re bound to have experienced culture shock.

 Simple in theory, but different in reality.

-While in the new country, you are becoming accustomed to a new lifestyle and must recover from the initial shock, in the reverse you are re-acquainted with everything you knew before.
-This process really throws into relief just how different the two experiences are.
+While in your new country, you’re becoming accustomed to a new lifestyle and must recover from the initial shock.

 These are the 5 ways I was able to overcome my reverse culture shock.